NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

    # customer = 5 => features = A || features = B || features = C || features = D || features = E #
 ```

 Pasting to [CTWedge](https://foselab.unibg.it/ctwedge/) this gives a test suite with 31 tests.
-If you add some constraints, saying some feature does notwork with some config, you can even lean it further.
+If you add some constraints, saying some feature is not supposed to work with some config, you can even lean it further.

 Mind that modeling CT can and does incorporate equivalence partitions, boundary value analysis and other techniques.
 The more accurate the model is, the higher fault-detecting capabilities the test suite will have.